thewtex/thesis/introduction/background_and_significance.rst

 atherosclerotic rabbit models [Goertz2006]_.
-In the future, ultrasound molecular imaging of atherosclerosis may be performed by targeting markers for neoangiogenesis or inflammation with microbubbles, acoustically active nanoparticles, or microparticles like echogenic liposomes [Kaufmann2009]_.
+In the future, ultrasound molecular imaging of atherosclerosis may be performed by targeting markers for neoangiogenesis or inflammation with microbubbles, acoustically active nanoparticles, or micro-particles like echogenic liposomes [Kaufmann2009]_.

 Radiofrequency signal based characterization
 --------------------------------------------